osohq/oso/docs/using/policies/application-types.rst

 Instances of application types can be constructed from inside an oso policy using the :ref:`operator-new` operator if the class has been **registered**.
 Registering classes also makes it possible to use :ref:`specialization` and the :ref:`operator-matches` with the registered class.

+In our previous example, the **allow** rule expected the actor to be a ``User``, but couldn't actually check that type assumption in the policy.
+If we register the ``User`` class, we can write the following rule:

 .. tabs::
     .. group-tab:: Python